 Today’s post is about Using Hamburg Passenger Lists, 1850-1934.
 Lately I’ve had some great luck using the Hamburger Passagierlisten, 1850-1934 aka the Hamburg Passenger Lists, 1850-1934 at Ancestry.
-Germans were more thorough about completing forms, so I have found more of the all-important information about hometowns / birthplaces in these emigration records than I’ve found in the corresponding immigration arrival records in New York.
+Germans were more thorough about completing forms, so I have found more of the all-important information about hometowns and birthplaces in these emigration records than I’ve found in the corresponding immigration arrival records in New York.

-Ancestry helpfully notes that since the records are in German, it helps to search in German, and only the years 1877-1914 have been indexed at this point.
+Ancestry helpfully notes that since the records are in German, so it helps to search in German.
+Only the years 1877-1914 have been indexed at this point.
 They also suggest browsing the Handwritten Indexes, 1855-1934 if your ancestors have not yet been included in the index.

 The more I researched for my ancestors in these records, the more helpful I found translations for the categories in theUsing Hamburg Passenger Lists, 1850-1934.
 This way, I know what kind of information to expect.

 Here are the broad categories for those fields in the Hamburger Passagierlisten.
 (Click for larger image.)

 1. Surname (family members are grouped together using brackets)